 Pet insurance helps cover the costs of your furry friend’s medical care.
 If you’ve ever gotten a vet bill you already know that unexpected veterinary care can run into the tens of thousands of dollars.
 Having pet health insurance means you can avoid having to ask yourself whether you can afford the treatment that your dog or cat needs to live their best life.

 There are several reasons you might not have purchased a pet health insurance policy yet.
 Maybe you just adopted a new pet (yay, congrats!).
 Or you might have thought about it and decided, after a little research online, that insurance seems too confusing or expensive.

-A pet insurance policy for a dog or a cat starts at $12/month at Lemonade.
+A policy for a dog or a cat starts at $12/month at Lemonade (plus our affordable pet health insurance has won the approval of authorities like Money.com).
 Whether or not you can expect to pay that price depends on a ton of other details though… Let’s cut through the complicated small print, and figure out once and for all how much pet insurance actually costs.

 This is what we’ll cover: